silversonicaxel/summary-more/README.md

 [![Build Status](https://travis-ci.org/silversonicaxel/readme-more.svg?branch=master)](https://travis-ci.org/silversonicaxel/readme-more)

-# readme-more
+# summary-more
-readme-more is a tool that serch for all *.md files in your project and summarize them in the README.md.
+summary-more is a tool that serch for all *.md files in your project and list them in the README.md file.
-What readme-more specifically does is to search in the folder (default or custom) all the *.md files and list their links inside a provided _section_ of the README.md file.
+What summary-more specifically does is to search in the folder (current or provided one) all the *.md files and list their links one by one inside a provided _section_ of the README.md file.
-This is a fast and automatic way to quickly link all the documents inside of a project in the main README.md.
+This is a fast and automatic way to quickly link all the documents inside of a project in the main README.md and it is pretty useful for massive or big documented projects.

 The outcome of this application is visible in the example [README.md](fixtures/README.md).